 Wander through renovated and replicated 1880s buildings of the Castle Dome Mine Museum near Yuma.
 The saloons, mercantile, doctor's office and other businesses typical of 19th-century southwest Arizona are full of everyday items.
 The museum is open daily October through April; call for admission dates during other times of the year.

 Western Spirit: Scottsdale's Museum of the West is one of Arizona's newest history museums.
-Artwork and artifacts describe the settling of the western United States.
-Check out the Heritage Hall for information on Arizona history-makers, including lawman Wyatt Earp, labor leader Cesar Chavez and retired U.S. Supreme Court Justice Sandra Day O'Connor.
+Artwork and artifacts in a highly modern building describe the settling of the western United States.
+Check out the Heritage Hall for information on Arizona history-makers, including lawman Wyatt Earp, labor leader Cesar Chavez, and retired U.S. Supreme Court Justice Sandra Day O'Connor.

-What looks like a rail yard in Chandler is actually the Arizona Railway Museum that displays more than three dozen passenger and freight cars and locomotives from the last 100 years.
-Many plied the Arizona rails.
-It's open weekends from September to May.
+What looks like a rail yard in Chandler is actually the Arizona Railway Museum that displays more than three dozen passenger and freight cars and locomotives from the last 100 years, many of which plied the Arizona rails.
+It's open weekends, September through May.

-The Southern Arizona Transportation Museum is housed in the restored 1941 Southern Pacific Railroad Depot in Tucson, which still serves as an Amtrak station.
+The Southern Arizona Transportation Museum is housed in the restored 1941 Southern Pacific Railroad Depot in Tucson that still serves as an Amtrak station.
 Recorded personal stories enhance the displays—including a 1900 locomotive—that describe how the railroad's 1880 arrival turned Tucson into a major destination.

-The Titan Missile Museum in Sahuarita provides a unique look at the Cold War Era.
+The Titan Missile Museum in Sahuarita in Southern Arizona provides a unique look at the Cold War Era.
 Stand next to a decommissioned Titan II intercontinental ballistic missile.
 See where military personnel worked and lived as they stood ready to deploy the warhead.
-Experience a simulated launch in the actual launch control room.
+And experience a simulated launch in the actual launch control room.

 Firefighters are honored and their work is explained at the Hall of Flame Fire Museum in Phoenix.
-Its international collection of firefighting vehicles and equipment includes antique trucks used in Arizona.
-Its 1951 Phoenix dispatch center shows the state-of-the-art technology of the time: punch cards.
+Its international collection of firefighting vehicles and equipment includes antique trucks used in Arizona, and its 1951 Phoenix dispatch center shows the state-of-the-art technology of the time: punch cards.
 Another exhibit honors first responders to the Sept.
 11, 2001, terrorist attack on the World Trade Center.

 The Postal History Foundation in Tucson is the state's only philatelic sales facility and the only United States post office that gets almost all new stamp issues.
 Its museum includes a post office built from a kit that served the town of Naco from 1895 to 1925.
-See early postal equipment, paintings of Arizona Territory mail delivery and massive collections of stamps from around the world.
+Visitors can see early postal equipment, paintings of Arizona Territory mail delivery, and massive collections of stamps from around the world.